dribdat/dribdat/USAGE.md

 Logged-in users can submit challenges, ideas and projects by linking their document or repository, or entering details directly into a form.
 You can change or customize these [instructions](dribdat/templates/includes/quickstart.html) as you see fit.

-As we're really into making the most of those time constraints, the homepage and dashboard feature a big animated countdown clock:
+As we are really into making the most of those time constraints, the homepage and dashboard feature a big animated countdown clock:

 ![](dribdat/static/img/screenshot_countdown.png)

-Here is how a Dribdat event page looks like in the heat of the hackathon:
+Here is how a dribdat-powered event looks like in the heat of the hackathon:

 ![](dribdat/static/img/screenshot_makezurich.jpg)